Kenji1245/Game_Sales_Data_Project/README.md

 - CSV

 # How the tools were used
 The video game sales file was extracted from Kaggle as a CSV.
 The data was then read using code in Python and cleaned by removing rows with missing values or duplicates.
 Afterwards, code within Python was used to establish a connection to SQL (pg Admin 4), create an SQL table called vg_sales, and insert data into table from the CSV file.
-The code from Python was then used to create visualisation plots that describe patterns and relationships within the dataset with the use of matplotlib.
+The code from Python was then used to create visualisation plots from the data from SQL, to describe patterns and relationships within the dataset with the use of matplotlib.

 # Video Game Data
 ## Checking top rows of data